Are you slow at processing information or instructions? Do you have a child with a slow processing speed? Well, I’ve got your back!

 This condition went undiagnosed till he clocked 39 years of age.

-He had sought treatment for his conditions and has worked as a spokesperson for the NCL (National Consumer League’s) AD/HD campaign.
+He had sought treatment for his condition and has worked as a spokesperson for the NCL (National Consumer League’s) AD/HD campaign.

 9. Jamie Oliver